dm4562/assembler/README.md

-  -h, --help            show this help message and exit -i ISA, --isa ISA     define the Python ISA module to load [default: cs3220] -v, --verbose         enable verbose printing of assembler --bin, --logisim      assemble code into hexadecimal (Logisim-compatible) -s SEPARATOR, --separator SEPARATOR
+  -h, --help            show this help message and exit -i ISA, --isa ISA     define the Python ISA module to load [default: cs3220] -v, --verbose         enable verbose printing of assembler --b, --bin            assemble code into binary (Quartus compatible) -s SEPARATOR, --separator SEPARATOR
                         the separator to use between instructions (accepts \s for space and standard escape characters) [default: